mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Network Aliases

-These aliases are used by mastercomfig to apply network settings per class (as listed below) when using the `snapshot_buffer=auto` module level.
+These aliases are used by mastercomfig to apply network settings per class (as listed below) when using the `snapshot_buffer=automatic` module level.

 You can run them manually in your class config if you play a subclass, like Demoknight (`net_hitscan`) or Huntsman (`net_projectiles`).